-Kick It Out finds increase 38% increase in discrimination in Premier League and EFL
+Kick It Out finds 38% increase in discrimination in Premier League and EFL

 -